These Underrated US Islands Are The Power Moves of the Summer

 Conventional Michigan wisdom for those looking to be transported to the pre-automotive era says to jump on a ferry to Mackinac Island.
 But that wisdom typically also comes with a warning about crowd sizes and best practices for dodging horse apples on the streets.

 No such apples or throngs of tourists await on Isle Royale, Michigan’s only national park.
 But it is brimming with foxes, beavers, and mink.
 And bats, if that’s your thing.
-The island, located in the middle of Lake Michigan in the northern reaches of the Upper Peninsula, requires some planning to get to.
+The island, located in the middle of Lake Superior in the northern reaches of the Upper Peninsula, requires some planning to get to.
 But once you’re there, you’re rewarded with solitude and serenity.
 If you’re into hiking, the Greenstone Ridge Trail is 40 miles end to end.
 There are also great fishing charters to be taken here, but you probably expected fishing and hiking were popular here.
 What you probably didn’t expect?
 Scuba diving -- yes, there are shipwrecks in Lake Superior, and the National Park Service has signed off on guided dives to check out those shipwrecks. -- KM

 MORE: The best hikes in Michigan's Upper Peninsula